Fronik-Lihaotian/HAID/README.md

 # Hierarchical Abstraction Image Dataset (HAID)

-This the Github page for HAID
+This is the Github page for HAID